slagyr/speclj/README.md

 	       	| (All your other test code)

-## Speclj 101
+## A Sample Spec File
-Checkout this example.
+Checkout this example spec file.
+It would be located at `sample_project/spec/sample/core_spec.clj`.
 Below we'll look at it piece by piece.

 	(ns sample.core-spec
 	  (:use